College of the Arts at Kennesaw State University

 The Dr. Bobbie Bailey & Family Performance Center boasts an acoustically superb 624-seat performance hall with variable acoustics that may be optimally configured for musical presentations, superior live audio reproduction, digital multi-track recording and live video streaming.

-Home to the School of Music, the Center hosts over 150 performances each year in addition to rehearsals, seminars, recording sessions, and master classes for KSU music students and faculty.
-The facility also houses the 3,600-square-foot Eric and Gwendolyn Brooker Rehearsal Hall, acoustically isolated from the performance hall but integrated in the facility’s audio recording and communications infrastructure.
+Home to the School of Music, the Center hosts over 90 performances each year in addition to rehearsals, seminars, recording sessions, and master classes for KSU music students and faculty.
+The facility also houses the 3,600-square-foot Katherine Scott Rehearsal Hall, acoustically isolated from the performance hall but integrated in the facility’s audio recording and communications infrastructure.

-The Center leads into the Hernandez Atrium, the Malinda Jolley Mortin Gallery, and the Ruth V. Zuckerman Pavilion.
-Zuckerman Museum of Art.
+The Center leads into the Hernandez Atrium, the Malinda Jolley Mortin Gallery, and the Ruth V. Zuckerman Pavilion before opening into the Bernard A. Zuckerman Museum of Art.

 The Music Building houses music classrooms, a music technology classroom, studios, practice rooms and the intimate Music Recital Hall.